 It is required that no student be permitted to participate in practice sessions or in athletic contests until there is on file with the principal a pre-participation medical evaluation form signed by a doctor of medicine, osteopathic physician, physician assistant, or certified nurse practitioner stating that the student has passed a physical examination, not prior to April 15, and that in their opinion the student is physically fit to participate in interscholastic athletics.
-Students must be present at least a half day to be considered present and eligible to participate in TSSAA or club sport (half days are considered 8:30 - 11:45 or 11:45 - 3:30).
+Students must be present at least a half day to be considered present and eligible to participate in TSSAA or club sport (half days are considered 8:30 - 12:00 - 3:30 or a cumulative time of 3.5 hours present during the school day).
 Students' academic progress and behavior will also be monitored and will affect participation.

-For more information see: TSSAA Handbook, and TSSAA Physical Examination Form
+For more information see: TSSAA Handbook, and TSSAA Physical Examination Form.